Claire B. Deason’s practice focuses on litigation, compliance, and consulting on all aspects of wage and hour law under federal and state law.

 Claire is a member of Littler’s Wage and Hour Practice Group Core Team, Audit Services Practice Group Core Team, and leads Littler’s Wandering Worker team.

 In addition to her wage and hour practice, Claire represents clients in traditional discrimination suits and agency charges under both federal and state laws.
 She advises clients on all aspects of day-to-day personnel matters, including leave and disability issues, employee discipline, and termination.

-Claire’s experience includes counseling clients in issues arising under federal immigration laws.
-In her pro bono practice, she has successfully obtained asylum, Permanent Resident status, and humanitarian parole for clients in individual immigration matters before U.S. Citizen and Immigration Services and U.S. Department of State.
+In her pro bono practice, Claire has successfully obtained asylum, Permanent Resident status, and humanitarian parole for clients in individual immigration matters before U.S. Citizen and Immigration Services and U.S. Department of State.